faith-ie/Calzini/readme.md

 other things that I can think of

-Discord Timestamp formats (almost done, just need to do relative time)
+Discord Timestamp formats (almost done, I just need to update it a bit)